-For receiver a M12 12-poles connector and a M12 5-poles connectors are used, while for emitter two M12 5-poles connectors are used.
+For active unit a M12 12-poles and a M12 5-poles connectors are used.

-A closing cap coupled with the top cap of the RX and TX units can be unscrewed to access dipswitches slot.
-By means of internal dip-switches the user can set-up some functions, as described in paragraph 0.
+A closing cap coupled with the top cap of the RX unit can be unscrewed to access dip-switches slot.
+By means of internal dip-switches the user can set-up some functions, as described in paragraph 5.4.